sushantvema/sushantvema.github.io/content/notes/deepeval.md

 This document will represent my takeaways from doing a deep-dive on DeepEval, an open-source LLm evaluation framework.
 This research is motivated by a current initiative to build robust evaluation pipelines during my [[letter_to_potential_employers#Data Science / ML Engineering @ Influential.co|contract project at Influential.co]].

 # Takeaways
-DeepEval provides an easily understandable and extensible taxonomy within its API for building evluation frameworks.
+DeepEval provides an easily understandable and extensible taxonomy within its API for building evaluation frameworks.
+It comes with a full-featured CLI tool and Python API.

 The most important component is its [metrics](https://github.com/confident-ai/deepeval/tree/main/deepeval/metrics).
 It represents a list of curated categories of metrics which we can pick and choose per the nature of our LLM application and domain.
 Here's a list of natively-supported metrics, but there is [documentation on how to create custom metrics for yourself](https://docs.confident-ai.com/docs/metrics-custom).
 - answer_relevancy